-Our Acute Low Back Pain Program connects people experiencing persistent low back pain (lasting 3-5 weeks) with appropriate care.
-Our goal is to reduce the time you have to wait to see the right health-care professionals, and minimize the use of opioids, imaging tests, and invasive procedures as a first-line treatment.
+Our Acute Low Back Pain Program is designed for patients who have been experiencing short-term, but persistent low back pain (feeling pain for about 3-5 weeks).
+Our goal is to quickly provide you with the appropriate care and minimize the use of opioids, imaging tests, and invasive procedures as a first-line treatment.

 Managing Your Pain

 Addiction to prescription opioids such as oxycodone (Percocet®) or hydrocodone (Vicodin®) has become epidemic across the U.S. Our program offers safe and effective treatment options for pain management, including injections, acupuncture and non-narcotic medications.
 While most acute low back pain can be effectively treated without narcotics, opioids may still be used cautiously when appropriate.

 Note: This program is not for individuals who have had long-standing, chronic back pain.